Smartling/wordpress-localization-plugin/readme.txt

 * Added automatic support for all registered taxonomies.
 Previously needed taxonomy descriptors should be removed.
 * Added automatic support for all registered public custom post types (including relations with taxonomies).
 Previously needed custom post types descriptors should be removed.
 * Added configuration profile option that allows to keep translation in draft even after translation is completed.
-* Added ability to loch / unlock translations on Translation Progress screen via bulk action.
+* Added ability to lock / unlock translations on Translation Progress screen via bulk action.
 * Added caching to read operations.
 * Added caching to hash calculation operations.
 * Fixed issue of metadata duplication if value is an array with one element.